How Movies Can Nurture 9 Crucial Habits that Boost Empathy and Help Kids Thrive

 Twelve Angry Men (1957).
 Henry Fonda portrays the voice of conscience and courage as foreman to a jury who want a quick verdict against an innocent boy on trial.
 T

-EMPATHY HABIT 9 – Altruistic Change Making: Wanting to make a positive difference
+EMPATHY HABIT 9 – Altruistic Change-Making: Making a positive difference

 A Brave Heart: The Lizzie Velasquez Story (2015).
 Fabulous role model urges kids to stand up to bullies.
 S, T